SoraSuegami/halo2-rsa/README.md

 It verifies signatures by first defining a circuit for modular multiplication of big integers and then using the circuit to perform modular exponentiation.

 We implemented our circuit using a similar approach.
-In addition, the range check, that is the verification of whether a given integer is within a certain range, was optimized using a lookup table.
+In addition, the range check, the verification of whether a given integer is within a certain range, was optimized using a lookup table.
-This optimization reduces the proving time of the existing circuit.
+This optimization allows the prover to prove that multiple integers are in the specified range in batch.